Powerful quake hits Costa Rica, no deaths

 The small Central American nation may have been spared worse destruction due to the fact the quake struck fairly deep, coming in some 40.8 km (25.4 miles) below the surface.

-The epicenter was about 87 miles from San Jose, the U.S. Geological Survey (USGS) said.
+The epicentre was about 87 miles (140 km) from San Jose, the U.S. Geological Survey (USGS) said.

 BEACHES AND SURF